FlexMeasures/flexmeasures/documentation/api/introduction.rst

     https://localhost:5000/api

-At Seita, we run servers for our clients at:
+Let's assume we are running a server for a client at:

 .. code-block:: html

     https://company.flexmeasures.io/api

-where `company` is a hosting customer of ours.
+where `company` is a client of ours.
 All their accounts' data lives on that server.

 We assume in this document that the FlexMeasures instance you want to connect to is hosted at https://company.flexmeasures.io.